Passive Activism |

 "So how are you going to deal with a senseless situation that is a consequence of pathological individualism?
 The only way forward is to bring on a Revolution of Compassion…" - The Dalai Lama, A Call for Revolution, 2018

-Not unlike an ancient Japanese teamaster, whose abilities and knowledge had to range from the knowledge about the plantation and preparation of tea or food, to garden design and architecture, philosophy, spiritual understanding and practices, poetry, pottery or calligraphy, altogether laying out the Way of Tea, I would like to propose and investigate a concept of artistic expression that mirrors the understanding of the Way of Tea (Chado), or Teaism as a way of life.
+Not unlike an ancient Japanese teamaster, whose abilities and knowledge had to range from the plantation and preparation of tea or food, to garden design and architecture, philosophy, spiritual understanding and practices, poetry, pottery or calligraphy, altogether laying out the Way of Tea, I would like to propose and investigate a concept of artistic expression that mirrors the understanding of the Way of Tea (Chado), or Teaism as a way of life.

 This approach resonates deeply with me, while it is also very timely, since it proposes a transcendence of the current conventions, which constitute our way of viewing not only art, but the world itself.